realgolf/realgolf/README.md

 ## Licensing

-The Games are Licensend under the [All Rights Reserved](/LICENSE.md) License.
+The Games are licensed under the [All Rights Reserved](/LICENSE.md) license.

-The Documentations are open source and Licensend under the [MIT](/documentation/LICENSE.md) License.
+The Documentations are open source and licensed under the [MIT](/documentation/LICENSE.md) license.

 ## Documentation